PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/cart-rules-listing.md

 "The selection has been successfully deleted. "

 ## Multistore
 All these settings and input fields can be separately managed by Multistore functionality in Prestashop.
+But the Cart Rules listing is not aligned with separate multistores - listing is not affected by switching different multistores.
 [Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)